LLaMeNPC/SLalter/README.md

 Please select an option:
 ```

-When selecting a model it might take a while to download.
+When selecting a model for the first time it might take a while to download.
 Especicially if selecting a big model like `gemma3:27b-it-q8_0`.

 Afterwards you get an option to select either `Input rewrite` or `Batch rewrite`.